top of page

 In the past several years, there has been a collection of unusual yet intriguing names for minor league baseball clubs.
 The Beloit Snappers of the Midwest League unveiled new potential names and are asking fans to place a vote online.
 A few of the names include the Supper Clubbers and Cheeseballs–not your run-of-the-mill baseball name.

 It could be said that it’s all part of a current fad in the minors that began several years ago, but that may not be quite accurate.
 Minor league baseball has a history of oddball names dating back to the 19th century.
+Like today, the names were generated from fan input, contests, and regional influences.

-Just like today, the names were generated from fan input, contests, and regional influences.
 A few lasted many decades, while some faded away quickly.
-After a review of multiple newspaper clippings, the role of naming a minor league ball club has been just as important for proper branding and local recognition back then as it is now.
+After reviewing multiple newspaper clippings, I found that the role of naming a minor league ball club was just as important for proper branding and local recognition back then as it is now.

 Nazareth Cement Dusters

-The Nazareth Cement Dusters joined the North Atlantic League in 1946 and its name was decided through a fan vote.
+The Nazareth Cement Dusters joined the North Atlantic League in 1946, and its name was decided through a fan vote.
 The winning entry was from Donald Kemmerer and Sam Aristidew, who both received a season pass to the home games at Nazareth Park Field.
 In total, there were 101 name suggestions for the new ball club, but Cement Dusters was the winning entry.

-There was no reason provided on why the name was submitted by both men, but one can surmise that it stems from the Lehigh Cement Company which had been in operation since 1897.
+There was no reason provided on why the name was submitted by both men, but one can surmise that it stems from the Lehigh Cement Company, which had been in operation since 1897.
 The city had been home to many other local cement companies even further back since 1866, which employed numerous area residents and was the prominent producer of bulk and bagged cement in North America.

 A Nazareth Cement Factory, Photo Courtesy of The Morning Call.

 Legend has it that the dust from the cement bagging plant would blow over across the street to the Nazareth Speedway and cover the all-dirt track.
 The cement dust would kick up during auto races and be visually noticeable to both drivers and fans.
-Perhaps, the auto racing industry played a hand in naming the new ball club that played less than two miles from the factory and track.
+Perhaps the auto racing industry played a hand in naming the new ball club that played less than two miles from the factory and track.

 The Dusters averaged 553 fans per game and sported an impressive 78-40 record on the season.
-They lost in the first round of the playoffs 4 games to 1 to the Carbondale Pioneers.
+They lost in the first round of the playoffs four games to 1 to the Carbondale Pioneers.
 Unfortunately, by the following season, the name would be gone from the Lehigh Valley sports landscape.

 The team would attract the Detroit Tigers in 1947 and, due to its affiliation with them, changed its name to the Nazareth Tigers.
-The following year the club did not have a major league affiliation, and instead of reverting to the old Dusters’ name, opted for the Barons for the rest of its existence until the league ceased operations after the 1950 season.
+The following year, the club did not have a major league affiliation, and instead of reverting to the old Dusters’ name, opted for the Barons for the rest of its existence until the league ceased operations after the 1950 season.

 Paris Red Peppers